top of page

 We have participated in research collaborations with the following institutes: NIH, Medical University of South Carolina, GW University Division of Exercise Science, Georgetown University, University of MD and USUHS.

-Our involvement with clinical research has resulted in several recent articles:
+Dr. Rubino's involvement with clinical research has resulted in the following scientific publications :

 bottom of page